 Not sure what’s in store at Busch Gardens Virginia for your family vacation?
 Check out my (non-sponsored) recap of this beautiful park located Williamsburg Virginia and what we enjoyed as a group of 12.

 DISCLOSURE: Some of the links in this post contain affiliate links, which come at no cost to you.
 Know that I only promote products I personally use and stand behind.
 To learn more about my affiliates, please review my disclosure policy.

+We just spent a week in Williamsburg Virginia which included a day at Busch Gardens!
 Our Busch Gardens Williamsburg Virginia trip included a group of 12 total on this trip with 2 grandparents, 4 parents and 6 kids ages 4 – 11.
 It was a perfect weather day with temperatures in the high 60s-70s, no rain and plenty of sunshine.
 We were there mid April and stayed 10 – 3:30ish, but the park was open until 7pm.
 Here’s a few highlights on what we enjoyed and things to note for your next visit.

 - World’s Most Beautiful Park – That’s their claim and we have to agree.
 It was a very pretty park with plenty of flowers, trees and shade for walking around.
 The theme is “classic Europe” with nine villages centered around 6 counties” and they play up the theme nicely.

 - Height Check – Take this memorable photo and check your child’s height right at the front entrance to the park so you know which of the many rides you can enjoy.